alpdias/instagram-bot/README.md

   https://github.com/mozilla/geckodriver/releases/tag/v0.26.0

-* Timeouts in the code will vary depending on your connection and Instagram's policy on likes and comments by the hour and day, so be aware of any errors.
+* Timeouts in the code will vary depending on your connection and instagram's policy on likes and comments by the hour and day, so be aware of any errors and to keep your account free of lock.

-* The buttons to post the comment, view the stories and deny notifications described as 'Publicar', 'Ver tudo' and 'Agora não' in the code may vary by name depending on your instagram language, check the correct name in the DOM to execute the script.
+* Buttons for posting comment, viewing stories, and denying notifications described as 'Publicar', 'Ver tudo', and 'Agora não' in code may vary by name depending on your instagram language, please check DOM for correct name to execute the script.

  ---------------------------------------------------------------------------------------------------------------------